 - Your other medications and conditions

-Your doctor may suggest one or more of the following treatments to increase your von Willebrand factor, strengthen blood clots or, in women, control heavy menstrual bleeding:
+Your doctor might suggest one or more of the following treatments to increase your von Willebrand factor, strengthen blood clots or control heavy menstrual bleeding:

 Desmopressin.
-This medication is available as an injection (DDAVP) or nasal spray (Stimate).
-It's a synthetic hormone, similar to the natural hormone vasopressin.
-It controls bleeding by stimulating your body to release more von Willebrand factor already stored in the lining of your blood vessels.
-DDAVP is usually effective in people with type 1 and some subtypes of type 2 disease.
+This medication is available as an injection (DDAVP).
+It's a synthetic hormone that controls bleeding by stimulating your body to release more of the von Willebrand factor stored in the lining of your blood vessels.

 Replacement therapies.
-These include infusions of prepared doses of concentrated blood-clotting factors containing von Willebrand factor and factor VIII (Humate-P, others).
-These therapies can be useful in all disease types.
-Your doctor may recommend them if DDAVP isn't an option for you or was ineffective.
+These include infusions of concentrated blood-clotting factors containing von Willebrand factor and factor VIII.
+Your doctor might recommend them if DDAVP isn't an option for you or has been ineffective.

-Another replacement therapy approved by the FDA for treating adults 18 and older is a genetically engineered (recombinant) von Willebrand factor product (Vonvendi).
-Because recombinant factor is made without plasma, it may reduce the risk of a viral infection or allergic reaction.
+Another replacement therapy approved by the Food and Drug Administration for treating adults 18 and older is a genetically engineered (recombinant) von Willebrand factor product.
+Because recombinant factor is made without plasma, it can reduce the risk of a viral infection or allergic reaction.

-- Contraceptives.
-For women, these can be useful for controlling heavy bleeding during menstrual periods.
-The estrogen hormones present in birth control pills can boost levels of von Willebrand factor and factor VIII activity.
-This effect is likely available with birth control patches, though further study is needed to confirm it.
+- Oral contraceptives.
+In addition to preventing pregnancy, these drugs can help control heavy bleeding during menstrual periods.
+The estrogen hormones in birth control pills can boost von Willebrand factor and factor VIII activity.

 - Clot-stabilizing medications.
-These anti-fibrinolytic medications — such as aminocaproic acid (Amicar) and tranexamic acid (Cyklokapron, Lysteda, others) — can help stop bleeding by slowing the breakdown of blood clots.
+These anti-fibrinolytic medications — such as aminocaproic acid (Amicar) and tranexamic acid (Cyklokapron, Lysteda) — can help stop bleeding by slowing the breakdown of blood clots.
 Doctors often prescribe these drugs before or after a surgical procedure or tooth extraction.

 - Drugs applied to cuts.
-A fibrin sealant (Tisseel VHSD) placed directly on a cut helps curtail bleeding.
+A fibrin sealant (Tisseel) placed on a cut helps curtail bleeding.
 This is applied like glue using a syringe.
 There are also over-the-counter products to stop nosebleeds.

-If your condition is mild, your doctor might recommend treatment only when you're undergoing surgery or dental work or when you've experienced trauma (in an automobile accident, for example).
+If your condition is mild, your doctor might recommend treatment only when you're having surgery or dental work or when you've had a trauma, such as a car accident.

 Lifestyle and home remedies